jhdouglas21/IST412/README.md

 #1 Nick Falletta - Pecentage of effort: 20%.
 Improved SpendingLimitView's and UserView's UI.
 Added the ability to change username, password, and credit card information in User Profile.
 Added the ability to deposit and withdraw money in User Profile.

 #2 John Douglas - Pecentage of effort: 20%.
+Implemented new parameters for Spending Limit such as the user being unable to set a limit above the current user's balance nor below 0.
+Implemented test cases for both SpendingLimit and Authentication.

 #3 Taylor Smith - Pecentage of effort: 20%.
 Refactored Duplicate TransactionControllers, User Profile disprecencies, Adding back button to game view.